System Boot

 Example

 A man says family is his highest value.
-His calendar shows fifty-five hours of work, two hours of training for a marathon, and one dinner at home.
-He is not lying exactly; he is mis-ranked.
-His real top value is professional standing, and his family is paying the cost.
-The fix is not guilt.
-The fix is to either accept the actual hierarchy or change the calendar.
+His calendar shows fifty-five hours of work, two hours of marathon training, one dinner at home.
+He's not lying — he's mis-ranked.
+His real top value is professional standing, and his family pays the cost.
+The fix isn't guilt.
+The fix is to accept the actual hierarchy or change the calendar.

 Questions this answers